 1. Gion District, Kyoto

 Gion District is also known for its wooden merchant houses (or machiya), many of which now serve as accommodations for visitors to the district.

 2. Chaya Districts, Kanazawa

-Entrancing, these districts are home to several wooden, traditional chaya located in paved streets.
+These entrancing districts are home to several traditional wooden chaya located in paved streets.

 3. Sanmachi Suji, Takayama